-Not having tags for collective operations simplifies the implementation (especially for hardware-supported optimizations) and is consistent to blocking pointto-point operations.
+Not having tags for collective operations enables certain hardware-optimizations and is consistent with blocking collective operations.
 (End of rationale.)

 Advice to implementors.
 Nonblocking collective operations can be implemented with local execution schedules [3] using normal point-to-point communication and a reserved tag-space.
 (End of advice to implementors.)